phug-php/website/doc/en/usage.md

 `Phug::displayFile` with `\Pug\Facade::displayFile`.

 The cache can be used in development too to save time.
-This may cause some tracking issue when errors occurs in yet rendered templates but this bug should be fixed soon.

 In production, you should use the `--optimize-autoloader` option of composer to optimize the autoloader when installing